bolunwang/backdoor/README.md

 ### HOWTO

+#### Injecting Backdoor

+For the GTSRB model, the backdoor injection code is under the [injection repo](https://github.com/bolunwang/backdoor/tree/master/injection).
+You will need to download the training data from [here](https://drive.google.com/file/d/1kcveaJC3Ra-XDuaNqHzYeomMvU8d1npj/view?usp=sharing).
 #### Reverse Engineering

 We include a sample script demonstrating how to perform the reverse engineering technique on an infected model.
 There are several parameters that need to be modified before running the code, which could be modified [here](gtsrb_visualize_example.py#L25-L27).